Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 Accept your students’ mistakes with grace.
 Just take them in stride as a natural part of learning.

 Never tolerate a student snickering or laughing when a classmate makes a flub.
 Talk to the student after class and make sure he or she understands why this is unacceptable and not the culture of your classroom.

 4. Praise and Encourage Your Students.

-When your students do a good job or you "catch them" doing something positive, let them know.
+When your students do something well or you catch them doing something positive, let them know.
 Replace general words of praise and encouragement such as “good job” or “great work" with specific words of affirmation.

 Some Specific Words of Affirmation: